What is a sty?

 What eye problems are similar to sties?

 The main symptom is a swollen, painful, red bump on the edge of the eyelid.
+It usually forms on the outside of the eyelid.
+But sometimes it forms on the inside.
 You may also have the following:

 When should I see a doctor?